Gravitationally localized states of two neutral fermions interacting with a Higgs field: Higgs field dynamics

 At positions within the fermion source, the coupling to the fermions introduces an additional term on the right-hand side of the Higgs equation.
 Combining this with the Higgs potential $V(h)$, we can rewrite the Higgs equation as $\nabla_\mu\nabla^\mu h=-\partial V_{\mathrm{eff}}/\partial h$, where we have defined an effective potential that takes the form

-The fermionic term introduces a `tilt' to the intrinsic Mexican-hat Higgs potential via a term that is linear in $h$; this is illustrated schematically in Fig.~\ref{figPotential}.
+Hence the fermionic term introduces a `tilt' to the intrinsic Mexican-hat Higgs potential via a term that is linear in $h$; this is illustrated schematically in Fig.~\ref{figPotential}.

-We shall consider here only states in which $\alpha$ and $\beta$ are nodeless (ground states).
-Consequently, the asymptotic fermion mass, $m_f=\mu v$, must be positive, implying that the Higgs field outside the fermion source should asymptote to $h=+v$.
+We shall consider here only states in which $\alpha$ and $\beta$ are nodeless (ground states), and only those with positive parity.
+As in the Einstein--Dirac case, we find that these correspond to states with positive (asymptotic) fermion mass.
+Consequently, $m_f=\mu v$ must be positive, implying that the Higgs field outside the fermion source should asymptote to $h=+v$.
 In addition, since $\alpha$ is the dominant fermion field, the cumulative tilt to the Higgs potential must always be in the direction indicated in Fig.~\ref{figPotential}, implying $h<v$ within the fermion source.

-\textit{Numerical results.} We now present numerical solutions of (\ref{eqnDE1})--(\ref{eqnH}), representing particlelike states consisting of two neutral fermions.
-Solutions are generated using Mathematica's built-in differential equation solver, NDSolve, to an accuracy of 8 digits.
-As with the Einstein-Dirac case, normalizable solutions occur only at discrete values of the fermion energy, requiring us to tune $\omega$ to its ground-state value.
-We must also tune the value of the Higgs field at $r=0$ such that it approaches its asymptotic value, $v$, as $r\rightarrow\infty$.
-Generation of solutions thus requires a two-parameter shooting procedure, details of which can be found in the supplemental material.

-A cursory glance at the equations of motion suggests that $\mu$, $\lambda$, and $v$ are all free parameters within the theory.
-This is not the case however:\ the normalization condition (\ref{eqnNorm}) removes one degree of freedom, and thus only two of these may be independently specified.
-From a computational perspective, it is significantly more efficient to choose the two parameters as $v$ and $\xi$, where $\xi$ is the Higgs to (asymptotic) fermion mass ratio:

-Each choice of $\{v,\xi\}$ defines a one-parameter family of solutions where, as for the Einstein-Dirac case, the value of the central redshift, $z=T(0)-1$, uniquely identifies each state.
-This redshift can be employed as a measure of how relativistic a solution is, with $z\approx 1$ marking the crossover from non-relativistic to relativistic.